 It was reported by study participants that although people from all wealth quintile utilize MR due to unintended pregnancy, it is very common among people from lower wealth quintile.
 For poor people, under-utilization of family planning methods has been reported as the reason behind unintended pregnancy.
 These lower wealth quintile people are performing MR from the traditional and non-conventional sources.
-A consultant at the Department of Gynecology and Obstetrics in Sylhet expressed his views as follows:
+A consultant at the Department of Gynecology and Obstetrics in Sylhet MAG Osmani medical college and hospital expressed his views as follows: